Bill

 Bill Summary

-AN ACT To amend Article 3 of Chapter 4 of Title 26 of the Official Code of Georgia Annotated, relating to practice of pharmacy, so as to authorize pharmacists in certain circumstances to dispense self-administered hormonal contraceptives or administer injectable hormonal contraceptives; to provide for a definition; to provide for a joint protocol agreement; to amend Article 1 of Chapter 24 of Title 33 of the Official Code of Georgia Annotated, relating to general provisions regarding insurance generally, so as to provide minimum amounts of certain contraceptives that shall be provided by insurers; to amend Article 1 of Chapter 34 of Title 43 of the Official Code of Georgia Annotated, relating to the Georgia Composite Medical Board, so as to waive civil liability, criminal culpability, and professional discipline under certain circumstances; to amend Article 7 of Chapter 4 of Title 49 of the Official Code of Georgia Annotated, relating to medical assistance generally, so as to provide for certain minimums regarding Medicaid contraception coverage; to provide for related matters; to provide for a short title; to provide for an effective date and applicability; to repeal conflicting laws; and for other purposes.
+AN ACT To amend Titles 26, 33, and 49 of the Official Code of Georgia Annotated, relating to food, drugs, and cosmetics, insurance, and social services, respectively, so as to authorize pharmacists in certain circumstances to dispense self-administered hormonal contraceptives or administer injectable hormonal contraceptives; to provide for a definition; to provide minimum amounts of certain contraceptives that shall be provided by insurers; to provide for certain minimums regarding Medicaid contraception coverage; to provide for compensation of pharmacists; to provide for a short title; to provide for an effective date and applicability; to provide for related matters; to repeal conflicting laws; and for other purposes.

 AI Summary